swcarpentry/python-novice-inflammation/episodes/05-cond.md

 >     print('C')
 > ~~~
 > {: .python}
 >
+> Which of the following would be printed if you were to run this code?
+> Why did you pick this answer?
+>
+> 1. A
+> 2. B
+> 3. C
+> 4. B and C
+>
 > > ## Solution
 > > C gets printed because the first two conditions, `4 > 5` and `4 == 5`, are not true,